-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 - 2 tbs. of oil daily, to help decrease inflammation and help with immunity.
-Omega-3 fatty acids can increase the effects of blood thinning medications such as Coumadin.
+- Omega-3 fatty acids , such as fish oil, 1 to 2 capsules or 1 to 2 tbs. of oil daily, to help decrease inflammation and help with immunity.
+Omega-3 fatty acids may increase the effects of blood-thinning medications, such as warfarin (Coumadin).
 Speak with your physician.

-- Alpha-lipoic acid, 25 - 50 mg twice daily, for antioxidant support.
-Can potentially interefere with some diabetes and cancer medications.
+- Alpha-lipoic acid , for antioxidant support.
+Can potentially interfere with some diabetes and cancer medications.
 Talk to your doctor.

-- Magnesium citrate, 200 - 400 mg daily, for heart health.
-Make sure your doctor approves any magnesium supplementation.
+- Magnesium citrate , for heart health.
+Make sure your doctor approves magnesium supplementation.
 Magnesium can potentially affect blood pressure and kidney function, among other problems, and can interact with many medications.

-- Coenzyme Q10 (CoQ10), 100 mg twice a day, for heart protection.
-CoQ10 can affect blood pressure and may decrese the effectiveness of blood-thinning medicines, such as coumadin (Warfarin).
+- Coenzyme Q10 (CoQ10) , for heart protection.
+CoQ10 can affect blood pressure and may decrease the effectiveness of blood-thinning medicines, such as warfarin (Coumadin).

-- L-theanine, 200 mg 1 - 3 times daily, for stress and nervous system support.
+- L-theanine , for stress and nervous system support.

-- L-arginine, 1 -2 gm 3 times daily, for blood vessel and immune support.
-Arginine can have various effects on blood pressure and blood flow through organs and other tissues.
+- L-arginine , for blood vessel and immune support.
+Arginine may affect blood pressure and blood flow through organs and other tissues.
 Talk to your doctor.

 Herbs are generally a safe way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider to determine the safest and most effective botanical therapies before starting any treatment.
-Always tell your health care provider about any herbs you may be taking.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+As with any therapy, you should work with your health care provider to determine the safest and most effective botanical therapies before starting treatment.
+Always tell your provider about any herbs you may be taking.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-- Reishi mushroom (Ganoderma lucidum), 150 - 300 mg 2 - 3 times daily, for blood pressure support.
-You may also take a tincture of this mushroom extract, 30 - 60 drops 2 - 3 times a day.
+- Reishi mushroom ( Ganoderma lucidum ), 150 to 300 mg, 2 to 3 times daily, for blood pressure support.
+You may also take a tincture of this mushroom extract, 30 to 60 drops, 2 to 3 times a day.
 Reishi can alter blood pressure and interact with many medications, including blood-thining medications.
-Talk to your health care provider.
+Talk to your provider.

-- Garlic (Allium sativum), standardized extract, 400 mg 2 - 3 times daily, for heart health.
-Garlic supplements may increase the effectiveness of certain blood thinning medications such as coumadin (Warfarin) and can interact with many medications, particularly some HIV medications and isoniazid (Nydrazid).
+- Garlic ( Allium sativum ), standardized extract, 400 mg, 2 to 3 times daily, for heart health.
+Garlic supplements may increase the effectiveness of certain blood-thinning medications, such as warfarin (Coumadin), and can interact with many medications, particularly some HIV medications and isoniazid (Nydrazid).
 Talk with your physician.

-Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies as a supplemental treatment for the symptoms of endocarditis, as long as the underlying infection has been appropriately treated.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies as a supplemental treatment for the symptoms of endocarditis, as long as the underlying infection has been appropriately treated.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-- Aconite if you fear death, have rapid heartbeat (tachycardia) with full, hard bounding pulse of sudden onset.
+- Aconite .
+If you fear death, have rapid heartbeat (tachycardia) with full, hard pounding pulse of sudden onset.